Leaf Miners

 Leaf miners can be tricky to control and manage since they live inside the leaves of your plants.
 Most insecticides aren’t effective since the pests are protected by the outer layer of the leaves.

 Meanwhile, systemic insecticides that can kill leaf miners tend to be absorbed by plants and are not ideal for edible crops.
+That’s why it is best to know all the natural tips for getting rid of leaf miners.

 There are, however, certain things you can do if you see signs of leaf miners in your garden.
 This includes:

 - Use trap crops to keep leaf miners away from your valuable plants.
-Use plants like columbine, lambs quarter, and velvet leaf to attract leaf miners.
+Use plants like columbine, lambs, quarter, and velvet leaf to attract leaf miners.

 What is the insect that is causing you the most aggravation in your garden?